lisa-lumos/Snowflake/06-data-loading.md

 - view the copy history for the table
 - use validation_mode in COPY INTO statement: `VALIDATION_MODE=RETURN_ALL_ERRORS`

-CURRENT_TIMESTAMP is evaluated when the load statement is compiled, rather than when the record is inserted into the table.
+If you use CURRENT_TIMESTAMP() inside a COPY INTO command, it is evaluated at compile time, rather than when the record is actually inserted into the table.
+The latter is reflected in the LOAD_TIME column in the COPY_History view/function.

 ## Snowpipe
 2 mechanisms for detecting the staged files:
 - using cloud messaging (auto-ingest)